Perseus with the Head of Medusa: Background

 Cellini was the first to integrate narrative relief into the sculpture of the piazza.
-As the Perseus was installed in the Loggia, it dominated the dimensions of later pedestals of other sculptural works within the Loggia, like Giambologna's The Rape of the Sabine Women.
+As the Perseus was installed in the Loggia, it dominated the dimensions of later pedestals of other sculptural works within the Loggia, like Giambologna's Rape of the Sabine Women.
 Perseus added to the cast of Olympian gods protecting the Medici.
 Weil-Garris also focuses on the pedestal beneath the sculpture in the round.
 However, the present pedestal may not have been Cellini's original intent, as the relief was still being worked on and installed when the bronze sculpture above had already been revealed.
 The Medici still dominated the theme of the pedestal as Perseus in the pedestal is an allegory for Duke Francesco Medici.

 The politics of the Medici and Florence dominate the Piazza della Signoria, specifically making reference to the first three Florentine dukes.
 Duke Alessandro I was the first Florentine duke, and Hercules and Cacus was revealed during his time, meeting with a terrible reception by the public in 1534.
 The next sculpture to be revealed was Cellini's Perseus and Cosimo I was very cautious about the public's reaction to the piece.
 Fortunately, the public received the sculpture well, as Cosimo watched the reception from a window in the Palazzo Vecchio.
 The third duke is directly related to the sculpture's relief panel on the base as the Perseus can be seen as a symbol for Duke Francesco and Andromeda as his Habsburg bride, Giovanna.
 Similarly, Andromeda acts as an allegory for Florence, while Perseus is the collective Medici swooping down to save the city.
 Cellini chose to represent the sad side of the story of Andromeda; however, he created a focus on the Medici, like Perseus, saving the unsmiling Andromeda.
 Every sculpture in the piazza can be seen as politically or artistically related to one another and to the Medici.